-- And working environment based on mutual respect and trust.
+- 6.1 The University is committed to creating an inclusive and supportive learning and working environment based on mutual respect and trust.
 Our Equality & Diversity Policy Statement looks at ways to positively promote equality of opportunity and to challenge and strive to eliminate unlawful discrimination.
-The University acknowledges the duty of higher education in promoting equality of opportunity and furthering social inclusion, and our commitment to equality and diversity is made explicit throughout our Strategic Plan and Student Experience Strategy and is integrated into all aspects of our culture. - We have taken equality issues into account in designing this agreement and have paid due regard to the requirements of the Equality Act 2010. - 6.3 Our targets include increasing the proportion of UK domiciled students from Black, Asian or Minority Ethnic origin (5.1.7) and the proportion of our students in receipt of DSA (5.2.6).
-We have also set targets to ensure that the margin of differential for students from such under-represented groups does not fall below the rest of the student population for either retention (5.2.1), or achievement levels (5.2.7).
-In addition to this, the University Gallery continues to actively promote community awareness of wider cultural and social equality issues through its programme which has included the work of African women photographers, the culture and social context of Mexico at the time of the 1968 Olympic Games, The Art of Japanese paper, and its recent Tate Lecture series on Lesbian, Gay, Bisexual and Transgender (LGBT).
-Last year's Tate Lecture on 'Queer Art' was widely acclaimed by communities from all sides both in terms of the student audience, but perhaps more importantly from audiences who came into the University specifically for this subject and for many attendees, this was their very first experience of UK HE.
+The University acknowledges the duty of higher education in promoting equality of opportunity and furthering social inclusion, and our commitment to equality and diversity is made explicit throughout our Strategic Plan and Student Experience Strategy and is integrated into all aspects of our culture. - 6.2 We have taken equality issues into account in designing this agreement and have paid due regard to the requirements of the Equality Act 2010. - 6.3 Our targets include increasing the proportion of UK domiciled students from Black, Asian or Minority Ethnic (BAME) origin (5.1.7).
+We have also set targets to ensure that the margin of differential for students from such underrepresented groups does not fall below the rest of the student population for either retention (5.2.1), or achievement levels (5.2.7).
+In addition to this, the University Gallery continues to actively promote community awareness of wider cultural and social equality issues through its programme of events.